Theory of Transverse Mode Instability in Fiber Amplifiers with Multimode Excitations: Theory and Results

 Here, $A_{m}(\Omega,z)$ is the SVA in mode $m$ at a point $z$ along the fiber axis and for a Stokes frequency shift, $\Omega$ from the central frequency $\omega_0$.
 The $\Omega=0$ amplitude corresponds to the signal, and $\Omega\neq0$ corresponds to the noise. $\vec{\psi}_m$ and $\beta_m$ denote the transverse mode profile and propagation constant for mode $m$ and can be obtained by solving the fiber modal equation\cite{okamoto2021fundamentals,snyder1978modes}:

 The solutions to Eq.~\ref{Eq:Emodal} correspond to the guided fiber modes, which are confined to the fiber core by total internal reflection.
 These modes can be calculated using a numerical solver such as COMSOL\cite{comsol} for an arbitrary fiber cross-section geometry.
-As an example, in Fig.~\ref{fig:opt_modes} we have shown electric field profiles for the FMs and HOMs for step-index fibers with three different cross-sectional geometries: circular, square and D-shaped.
-The width of the core in each case in 40 $mu \rm m$ and the cladding width is 200 $mu \rm m$.
-The D-shaped cross-section is obtained by cutting a circle with straight line at a distance equal to half the radius from the centre.
-In all three cases, the FMs have no node in the electric field profile and follow the symmetries of the cross-section geometry.
-Each HOM for the circular fiber can be labelled as linearly polarized (LP) mode and characterized by two indices $(u,v)$ in the standard notation\cite{okamoto2021fundamentals}.
+As an example, in Fig.~\ref{fig:circ_modes}a we have shown electric field profiles for the FMs and HOMs for a circular step-index fiber.
+The width of the core in each case in 40 $\mu \rm m$ and the cladding width is 200 $\mu \rm m$.
+The FM have no node in the electric field profile and follow the symmetries of the cross-section geometry.
+Each HOM can be labelled as linearly polarized (LP) mode and characterized by two indices $(u,v)$ in the standard notation\cite{okamoto2021fundamentals}.
 The mode ${\rm LP}uv$ has $u$ azimuthal nodes and $(v-1)$ radial nodes, with a radial profile given by the $(u+1)^{\rm th}$ Bessel function of the first kind, with $v-1$ zeros within the fiber core and angular profile given by either a sine or cosine function with $u$ zeros.
-Figure~\ref{fig:opt_modes}a shows the profiles of $\rm LP01$ (FM) and $\rm LP44$ (HOM) modes.
-For the square cross-section, the HOMs can be labelled as transverse electric (TE) modes\cite{marcatili1969dielectric} and characterized by two indices $(u,v)$.
-The electric field in the $\rm TEuv$ mode is given by the product of sine(s) and/or cosine(s) in both $x$ and $y$ directions with $u$ nodes in $x$ and $v$ nodes in $y$ within the fiber core.
-The D-shaped fiber results in modes with random structures.
-This is due to the fact that D-shaped cavities are wave-chaotic\cite{bittner2020spatial}, leading to ergodic field distributions.
+Figure~\ref{fig:circ_modes}a shows the profiles of $\rm LP01$ (FM) and $\rm LP44$ (HOM) modes.
+In appendix A, we study fibers with different geometries (D-shaped and Square cross-sections) and the associated optical modes are shown in Fig.~A1a.

 Normalizing each mode profile $\psi_m$ to have unit power, the total power in mode $m$ at point $z$ along the fiber axis and at Stokes frequency $\Omega$ is given by ${|A_m(z,\Omega)|}^2$.
 The heat source term $Q$ in Eq.~\ref{Eq:heatEq} can be obtained in terms of optical modal amplitudes using Eq.~\ref{Eq:heatSrc} and Eq.~\ref{Eq:Eanstaz}.
 The optical intensity $I$ contains terms corresponding to the interference of various fiber modes, and thus $Q$ ($\propto I$) is given by a sum of dynamic heat sources oscillating at Stokes frequency $\Omega$ and propagation constant $q_{ij}=\beta_j-\beta_i$ for each mode pair $\{i,j\}$.
 Thus, we expand $\Delta T$ into a series of temperature profiles corresponding to each heat source term: